0tieno/0tieno/README.md

 Hey, I am at heart a cloud security engineer and leader based in Kenya.

-I specialize in getting things done in Cloud Security, DevOps, and DevSecOps, with a background in backend software engineering, software project management, and community leadership.
+I specialize in getting things done, and  I’ve <a href="https://github.com/0tieno?tab=repositories">built projects</a> used by thousands in Cloud Security, DevOps, and DevSecOps, with a background in backend software engineering, software project management, and community leadership.
 I'm also a Microsoft Student Ambassador.
-I’ve <a href="https://github.com/0tieno?tab=repositories">built projects</a> used by thousands and led many technical workshops.
 Beyond my technical expertise, I am Dependable, a problem solver, communicator, and flexible leader.

 I'm Currently Building a lot of software in JavaScript and hacking in the cloud.